-HS Ulm was working in the establishment of the concept of Stewardship within euRobotics.
+In 2019, RobMoSys partners worked in the establishment of the concept of Stewardship within euRobotics.
 After some meeting with euRobotics members (Rich Walker, José Saenz and Reinhard Lafrenz).
 As a result, the following citation was stated by these euRobotics members: